-- 4. Uses a Department-authorized intermediate weapon in accordance with training. - 5.
-Restrains the subject once compliance is met. - 6.
-Checks subject's condition and renders aid if necessary. - 7.
-Initiates Aided Cases procedure [See OPS 1110] if any of the following conditions exist: - a. the subject has visible injuries, - b. the subject complains of injury, - c. the use of force is likely to result in an injury. - 8.
-If serious physical injury [See Glossary] or death results, notifies a supervisor.
+- 3. Initiates Mental Aided Persons procedure [See OPS 1155], if necessary. - Uses a Department-authorized intermediate weapon in accordance with training. - 5.
+Restrains the subject once compliance is met. - Checks subject's condition and renders aid if necessary. - 7.
+Initiates Aided Cases procedure [See OPS 1110] if any of the following conditions exist: - a. the subject has visible injuries, - b. the subject complains of injury, - the use of force is likely to result in an injury. - If serious physical injury [See Glossary] or death results, notifies a supervisor.